Multivariate Jacobi and Laguerre polynomials, infinite-dimensional extensions, and their probabilistic connections with multivariate Hahn and Meixner polynomials: Distributions on the discrete and continuous simplex

-\begin{example} The class of Beta priors $\{D_{|\alpha|,|\beta|}:(|\alpha|,|\beta|)\in\mbb{R}_{+}^{2}\}$ is conjugate with respect to the Binomial likelihood $l_{\lambda}=B_{\lambda}(\cdot )$ on $\{0,1,2,\ldots,|n|\},$ for any integer $|n|.$ The posterior distribution is
+\begin{example} The class of beta priors $\{D_{\alpha,\beta}\dvtx (\alpha,\beta)\in\mathbb{R}_{+}^{2}\}$ is conjugate with respect to the binomial likelihood $l_{\lambda}=B_{\lambda}(\cdot)$ on $\{0,1,2,\ldots,|n|\},$ for any integer $|n|.$ The posterior distribution is

-Similarly the class of Dirichlet measures is conjugate with respect to multinomial sampling, and so are the Poisson-Dirichlet and the Ferguson-Dirichlet with respect to (possibly unordered) multinomial sampling. \end{example}
+Similarly, the class of Dirichlet measures is conjugate with respect to multinomial sampling. \end{example}

-\section{Jacobi polynomials on the simplex.}
+\section{Jacobi polynomials on the simplex}

-If $X,Y$ are independent random variables, their distribution $W_{X,Y}$ is the product $W_{X}W_{Y}$ of their marginal distributions, and therefore orthogonal polynomials $Q_{n,k}(x,y)$ in $W_{X,Y}$ are simply obtained by products $P_{n}(x)R_{k}(y)$ of orthogonal polynomials with $W_X$ and $W_Y$ as weight measures, respectively.\\ The key idea for deriving multivariate polynomials with respect to Dirichlet measures on the simplex, and to all related distributions treated in the subsequent sections, exploits the several properties of \emph{conditional} independence enjoyed by the increments of $D_{\alpha}$, as pointed out in Section \ref{sec:gammasums}.
-A method for constructing orthogonal polynomials in the presence of a particular kind of conditional independence, where $Y$ depends on $X$ only through a polynomial $\rho(x)$ of first order, is illustrated by the following modification of Koornwinder's method (see \cite{Koo75}, 3.7.2).
+If $X,Y$ are independent random variables, their distribution $W_{X,Y}$ is the product $W_{X}W_{Y}$ of their marginal distributions, and therefore orthogonal polynomials $Q_{n,k}(x,y)$ in $W_{X,Y}$ are simply obtained by products $P_{n}(x)R_{k}(y)$ of orthogonal polynomials with $W_X$ and~$W_Y$ as weight measures, respectively.

+The key idea for deriving multivariate polynomials with respect to Dirichlet measures on the simplex, and to all related distributions treated in the subsequent sections, exploits the several properties of \emph{conditional} independence enjoyed by the increments of~$D_{\alpha}$, as pointed out in Section \ref{sec:gammasums}.
+A method for constructing orthogonal polynomials in the presence of a particular kind of conditional independence, where $Y$ depends on $X$ only through a polynomial $\rho(x)$ of the first-order, is illustrated by the following multidimensional modification of Koornwinder's method (see \cite{Koo75}, Section~3.7.2).